Hiring a Domestic Helper through an Agency

 Hiring a Professional Nanny

 A professional nanny is expected to have a university degree and/or some form of formal early childhood care and education training.
 Their role is to focus on the children and not on general household chores.
-A professional nanny is usually paid CI$20-CI$22 per hour for a 45-hour week (starting at CI$4,000 per month) and the overtime rate is negotiable but starts at CI$12 an hour.
+A professional nanny is usually paid CI$22-CI$25 per hour for a 45-hour week (starting at CI$4,000 per month).
+The overtime rate is negotiable but starts at CI$12 an hour.
+Most nannies would expect to work split shifts around the child's school day.

 Professional Nanny

-Typically, a nanny's job includes washing the children’s laundry, doing dishes, doing the household grocery shopping, preparing healthy dinners or homemade baby food, arranging activities, helping to organise and drive children to afterschool activities, assisting with homework, supporting any homeschooling and organising playdates.
+Typically, a nanny's job includes washing the children’s laundry, doing dishes, doing the household grocery shopping, preparing healthy dinners or homemade baby food, arranging activities, helping to organise and drive children to after-school activities, assisting with homework, supporting any homeschooling, and organising playdates.
 They would be expected to help develop a well-rounded, responsible child with a strong moral compass.
-Find professional nannies by word of mouth, or through local agencies such as AAA Caregivers.
+You can find professional nannies through Minerva Cayman, a local agency that vets and recruits from overseas.
 If you are looking for a live-in au pair, visit www.greataupair.com.
+If you are looking for a Norland Nanny, see www.norland.ac.uk.

 Most nannies would expect to be provided with a car to use seven days a week, a monthly fuel allowance of CI$80-CI$160 (depending on distances involved between the main household, school and certain activities), flights home (once a year, no matter the destination), four weeks' paid vacation, non-contributory health insurance, and to be paid their monthly salary whether the family are away on holiday or not.
 It is not unusual for a nanny to travel with the family on vacation and stay overnight as needed (but please check visa requirements for your nanny).
 For overnight stays, the going rate is a sleep fee of CI$10 per hour or CI$75 a night.
 It is then CI$12 per hour for the hours the children are awake outside of the nanny’s regular working hours.